 Deep vein thrombosis (DVT) is a blood clot that develops within a deep vein in the body, usually in the leg.
 Now experience the best treatments today!
 For more details please call us or book an appointment online.
-We serve patients from Centennial CO, Englewood CO, Littleton CO, Castle Rock CO, Denver CO and Highlands Ranch, CO.
+We serve patients from Centennial, CO and surrounding areas.

 Extensive DVT which is not treated with thrombolysis and which results in significant residual obstruction of deep veins in the thigh or pelvic (iliac) veins often causes PTS with chronic pain, swelling, tenderness, and venous stasis skin changes or ulcers at the ankle.

 The most feared complication of DVT is pulmonary embolism (PE), migration of a clot to the veins of the lungs.
 PE can be lethal due to obstruction of blood flow through the lungs, but multiple episodes of small pulmonary embolisms may lead to gradual obstruction of the veins of the lungs leading to progressive shortness of breath and heart failure.